Follow us on social

 Naturally, Stryk found his way to authoritarian regimes in Somalia, Angola, Bahrain and Saudi Arabia.
 A Quincy Institute analysis of foreign lobbying from 2022-23 found that 65% of the most active foreign government lobbies were rated “Not Free” by Freedom House.
 Authoritarian governments often hire lobbyists like Stryk to paper over their human rights abuses, get rivals put on sanctions lists, or to smooth over arms deals.

-On another occasion, he claimed he successfully blocked a U.S. effort to impose sanctions on Angolan billionaire Isabela dos Santos, who was under investigation for siphoning off $1 billion during her father’s presidency.
+On another occasion, he claimed he successfully blocked a U.S. effort to impose sanctions on Angolan billionaire Isabel dos Santos, who was under investigation for siphoning off $1 billion during her father’s presidency.
 Stryk takes pride in this kind of work — what he calls the “shitbag world.”

 What makes Vogel’s book so compelling is that Stryk is also a master in the art of illusion of influence.
 High-end political watering holes serve as staging grounds for Stryk to flaunt access in front of prospective clients.
-To this end, the prominent Georgetown restaurant Café Milano features almost as prominently as other side characters in Vogel’s Devils’ Advocates.
+To this end, Georgetown restaurant Café Milano features almost as prominently as other side characters in Vogel’s Devils’ Advocates.

 Case in point being Stryk’s work for the DRC.
 Stryk may embellish, telling the Congolese that the National Security Council promised to avoid prosecution or seizure of Kabila’s assets if there was a peaceful transfer of power, which the Trump administration denied.
 But his firm, Stryk Global Diplomacy, did meet with National Security Council officials to discuss the possibility of Kabila avoiding sanctions.
-And Stryk did organize an event on the rooftop of the Hays-Adams hotel with Congolese officials and Trump world figures (including a paid appearance from Rudy Giuliani) to further ties between the two.
+And Stryk did organize an event on the rooftop of the Hay-Adams hotel with Congolese officials and Trump world figures (including a paid appearance from Rudy Giuliani) to further ties between the two.

 But did Stryk “fix an election” as he claims?